No Fault Divorce States

 28. West Virginia - 1 year

-The above table indicates the position in the year 2000.
+The above table indicates some facts of no fault divorce for the year 2000.
 Since then it is possible that some alterations could have taken place.

 Divorce Papers